-I have been doing orthodontics for more than 35 years and still enjoy it.
-Now my son has joined the practice to bring a younger sensibility to the office.
+I have been doing orthodontics for over 35 years and still enjoy it.
+Now my son, Dr. Marcus, and Dr. Kim have joined the practice to bring a younger sensibility to the office.
 I can sleep well every night knowing that I have improved people’s lives by making them more beautiful.
+In 2021 there will be two more sons joining the practice as specialists in orthodontics; a truly family practice.
 I love what I do, because orthodontics gives me the ability to coordinate with my hands and eyes to make teeth more attractive.
 I am very fortunate to have chosen a profession that brings happiness to me as well as to others.

 - Bachelor of Science – University of California San Francisco

 - Doctorate of Dental Surgery – University of California San Francisco